-Students recently had the opportunity meet and thank Mr. Owens, his daughter, Sandy Owens Hosier, and son, Bruce Owens at a scholarship dinner in Canton.
+Students recently had a chance to meet and thank Mr. Owens and his daughter, Sandy Owens Hosier, at a scholarship recognition and appreciation dinner in Canton.
 Parents, school guidance counselors, and several district administrators also attended.

-Mrs. Hosier is a retired English teacher who spent 33 years teaching in the Port Byron School District, and Bruce Owens is a retired electrical engineer who spent nearly 35 years working as an engineer for global aircraft manufacturer Boeing.
+Mrs. Hosier is a retired English teacher who spent 33 years teaching in the Port Byron School District.

-This year’s students are interested in pursuing careers in education, engineering, biology, veterinary studies, biomolecular science, and mathematics, among others.
+This year’s students are pursuing post-secondary education in nursing, education, engineering, biology, bio-chemistry, mathematics, and medicine, among others.

 Mr. Owens and his wife established the scholarship at the Community Foundation in 2014 to inspire high school students to focus on post-secondary studies and careers in STEM while encouraging them to pursue employment opportunities in the North Country.
 Mr. Owens spent his professional life as a pharmacist and later in senior management for Kinney Drugs, retiring in 1994.
 The first scholarships were awarded in 2016.
 During that time, others have made contributions to help build the permanent fund.

-- Christopher M. St. Andrews, Colton-Pierrepont Central School, engineering
+- Kaleigh M. Recore, St. Lawrence Central School, medicine

 About the Northern New York Community Foundation